nicolabs/nicobot/README.md

 ### Config.yml configuration file

 Options can also be taken from a configuration file : by default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dir` options.
 This file is in YAML format with all options at the root level.
-Keys have the same name as command line options, with middle dashes `-` replaced with underscores `_` and a 's' appended for lists (options ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
+Keys have the same name as command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (options `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
 ```yaml
 keywords_files:
     - 1.json